Seed keywords are important for your content strategy and SEO. These are the ones that will boost your rankings and visibility in search engines.

 In order to find the keywords you should go for, you should use several tools.
 But start with Google’s Keyword Planner in the Ad tool.
 And if you have an existing site, look into Search Console and learn how you can benefit by identifying the low-hanging fruits.

 Besides that, there are a couple of third-party tools you can/should use as well.
 Personally, I always go for keyword planner from Google and Ahrefs together with SEMrush.
 This gives me plenty of ideas and insights on what to focus on and how you can outrank your competitors.
+Learn more about Ahrefs and other tools in my article about my favorite SEO tools.

 Look at what your competitors are ranking for – this is natural but also very important as it gives you ideas on what they are not ranking for.
 You will also learn that they are not performing well on all the important keywords, so you see the potential there as well.